What is menopause?

 What is hormone replacement therapy?

 Hormone replacement therapy (HRT) is a treatment for menopause symptoms.
-It involves taking synthetic hormones (which are made in a laboratory rather than by the body).
+It involves taking prescription, synthetic hormones (which are made in a laboratory rather than by the body).
 HRT can involve taking estrogen alone or estrogen combined with another hormone, progestin.
 Some people have found that HRT can relieve menopause symptoms.
 These symptoms include hot flashes, vaginal dryness, and some urinary problems.
 However, HRT is not for everyone.
+It does have its risks, including stroke, blood clots, and cancer.
 Recent studies suggest that for most people, the risks of using HRT may outweigh the benefits.
 Talk to your doctor about the risks and benefits of HRT.

 The American Academy of Family Physicians (AAFP) recommends against the use of combined estrogen and progestin for the prevention of chronic conditions in postmenopausal women.
 The AAFP also recommends against the use of estrogen for the prevention of chronic conditions in postmenopausal women who have had a hysterectomy.

 According to the AAFP, “This recommendation applies to postmenopausal women who are considering hormone replacement therapy for the primary prevention of chronic medical conditions.
 It does not apply to women who are considering hormone therapy for the management of menopausal symptoms, or to women who have had premature menopause (primary ovarian insufficiency), or surgical menopause.”